binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 1. Roofing iron, in fact most roofing materials are very easy to either break through or remove.
 Once an attacker has a small section of roofing material removed, there is little in the way of physical elements stopping them entering the human inhabitable areas.
 Ceiling and wall linings have little strength and are easily just pushed from their substrate.
 2. Sky-lights, as are windows, are easy to get through.
 Sky-lights are often just less obvious than windows, not always though of course.
 There are usually metal strips with rubbers underneath holding the glass panes in.
 With a flat blade screw-driver or any other similar tool, these are usually trivial to remove.
 This is my usual approach at entering my house when I have misplaced my keys.
 This is quick, easy and does not have to damage anything.
 3. Weak exterior cladding.
 There are lots of fairly weak building materials in use today.
 Fibre cement for example is often only 6mm thick.
 Sometimes this may have a plaster coat on it, which may give a deceptive appearance of strength.
 Either way, with a good kick, penetration is fairly straight forward.
+4. Suspended Ceiling.
+If you have sensitive information stored in any area, such as server rooms, archive rooms, etc which has a false or suspended (dropped) ceiling, then this is an easily penetrable vulnerability.
+GIB or Acoustic NRC tiles are extremely common in office environments, but can be removed easily with bare hands, no tools required.

 ### Service Labels